Les Épopées

 The company

-The Épopées are strongly anchored in Bourgogne-Franche-Comté, their region of origin.
-Since August 2021, the company has created its summer academy there, under the direction of Claire Lefilliâtre, and its festival: Au coeur de l'Yonne.
+Les Épopées are deeply rooted in the Bourgogne–Franche-Comté region, their home region.
+Since August 2021, the company has created its summer academy there under the direction of Claire Lefilliâtre, alongside its festival Au cœur de l’Yonne.

 Stéphane Fuget